Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Virtual Reality (VR) and Augmented Reality (AR)}

-VR is designed to create an artificial environment, where users are placed into a 3D experience simulating their different senses such as vision, touch, and hearing.
-AR can be defined as a VR that inserts artificial objects into the real environment.
-In AR, sensors are used to control the orientation and position of the camera.
+VR is designed to create an artificial environment, where users are placed into a 3D experience while AR can be defined as a VR that inserts artificial objects into the real environment.
 Popular examples of applications using AR/VR include the tactile internet and holographic telepresence \cite{holographic}, and multi-players VR games.
 The latency of the virtual reality systems is measured in terms of “motion-to-photons” metric, which is defined as the delay starting from moving the headset to updating the display according to the movement.
 This motion-to-photons latency should be in the range of tens to hundreds of milliseconds \cite{VR}.
 Offloading the VR/AR computation to the remote cloud servers may incur higher latencies exceeding the required constraints.
 Hence, on-device computation is indispensable to achieve real-time performance.